Dear Sir,

 Hello Dhanya,

+As I mentioned earlier, including the said clause is per se possible, but it has to be ensured that the reasons are legally justifiable and valid.
 Companies in some domains/sectors take a hit when such clauses are introduced.
-Usually such a clause is introduced ONLY for critical positions [in Sales, R&D, etc]--usually senior-level ones--where the chances of the company loosing business/secrets are high if an employee leaves to join a competitor.
-Implementing this across-the-board will be tough & impractical.
-What if employees begin to leave due to this reason--will the management be ready for such a scenario?
+Usually, such a clause is introduced only for critical positions (in Sales, R&D, etc.)—usually senior-level ones—where the chances of the company losing business/secrets are high if an employee leaves to join a competitor.
+Implementing this across-the-board will be tough and impractical.
+What if employees begin to leave due to this reason—will the management be ready for such a scenario?
 What is your company into?

-Also, I don't understand the logic behind getting the 'approval by Government authority'--pl elaborate the reason(s).
-Why should the government approve or disapprove any appointment letters of a private company in the first place?
+Also, I don't understand the logic behind getting the 'approval by Government authority'—please elaborate on the reason(s).
+Why should the government approve or disapprove any appointment letters of a private company, in the first place?
 As far as I know, there isn't such a mechanism at all.

 TS